Eli Bowen (American football)

 Eli Bowen (born October 15, 2005) is an American college football defensive back for the Oklahoma Sooners.

-High school career
+Early life

 Bowen attended John H. Guyer High School in Denton, Texas.
 As a sophomore, he recorded 46 tackles and ten interceptions.
 As a senior, he totaled 34 tackles, two tackles-for-loss, and three interceptions.
 A four-star recruit, Bowen committed to play college football at the University of Oklahoma over an offer from Texas.

 College career

 As a true freshman in 2024, Bowen received significant playing time, making an immediate impact.
 In his first career start against Texas, he led the team in tackles with eight.
 Against Alabama, Bowen recorded his first career interception at the collegiate level.

 Personal life

 Bowen's brother, Peyton, plays safety for the Oklahoma Sooners.